wxcuop/algorithmic-trading/README.md

 By the end of this POC, you will:

-- Understand how to load historical price data from external sources (like AWS Data Exchange) into S3.
+- Understand how to load historical price data from external sources into S3.
 - Learn to store price data in S3, expose it via Glue Data Catalog and Athena, and backtest trading strategies using Amazon SageMaker.
 - Train machine learning models for use in trading strategies.
 - Gain a basic understanding of developing and optimizing trend-following and ML-based trading strategies in Python.